MS in Data Science—Genomics Track

 Students also become eligible to serve in our Genomics Office Hours Consulting service.
 Fellows will hold an office hour to provide assistance with genomic data analysis and paired with staff from the University of Rochester Genomics Research Center (UR GRC.)

 Mentors will facilitate matching students with research advisors in labs at the University of Rochester or through industry internships.
 Fellows may select one of their mentors as their research advisor; however, this is not a requirement of the program.
+See the GIDS-REM program faculty directory page for a list of current mentors.

 A bridging course (DSCC 162: Data Structures in Python) for students who are otherwise well-qualified for the fellowship but lack experience in computer science algorithms and data structures is included for entering the program is taught in the summer prior to matriculating into the program.
 The course does not count towards the master’s program of study but will be covered by scholarship discounts.
 Students who can demonstrate sufficient experience or coursework can waive this requirement.